d5-ai/delphi-api/README.md

 ## Running

-First run `app.py` , enabling BigQuery sync, to creat local record.
-This takes some time.
-After the first run it will automatically go into listening for events.
-Please disable bq sync for the next run to save costs.

-Now you can run `api.py` to host the flask api that acesses this storage and calculates rewards and apy
+Each file can be run using `poetry run python3 filename`

+1. First you need to populate your Redis storage.
+This is done by running `sync.py `This takes some time upto 15 minutes currently.
+2. Now you are ready to launch the event listener by running `listener.py`
+3. Finally you can run the api to get real time values from Redis using `wsgy.py`

 ## Deployment